majishah/Intent_Classification/README.md

 These files are included in the repository under the same names, allowing readers to quickly explore the logic, mathematics, and architecture behind this work.

+**What We Can Find in This Repository**

+This repository is purposefully structured to give reviewers a complete picture of both the system’s design and the reasoning behind each major component.
+Inside, readers can find:

+✔️ A Complete System Overview
+Covers the full pipeline from audio capture → VAD → transcription → intent detection.

+✔️ Modular Architecture Breakdown
+Clearly separated modules for audio processing, transcription, utilities, and intent reasoning.

+✔️ Detailed Technical Methods
+Including VAD detection, gain control, noise suppression, Whisper decoding, and zero-shot classification logic.

+✔️ Step-by-Step Workflow Description
+A transparent execution flow showing how audio is detected, buffered, processed, and converted into high-level intent.

+✔️ Model Design Insights
+Why Faster-Whisper was selected, why a hierarchical intent structure was used, and how zero-shot NLI benefits scalability.

+✔️ Rationale Behind Design Choices
+Focus on reliability, low-latency decisions, interpretability, modularity, and suitability for real-time applications.

+✔️ Package & Environment Requirements
+Complete package installation instructions and model directory expectations for full reproducibility.

 **Contribution & Novelty Summary**

 This system introduces a cohesive and transparent approach to speech understanding by integrating multiple complex tasks into a unified, efficient pipeline.
 Its novelty lies in:

 Hierarchical Zero-Shot Intent Classification